7 Sources

 Source: PYMNTS

-Not all tech leaders agree with these dire predictions.
-Nvidia CEO Jensen Huang dismissed large-scale job displacement forecasts as "overly alarmist" 3.
-OpenAI's COO Brad Lightcap stated that there has been little evidence so far of AI replacing entry-level jobs on a large scale 2.
+Not all executives share this pessimistic outlook.
+Nvidia CEO Jensen Huang dismissed predictions of large-scale job displacement as "overly alarmist" 3.
+OpenAI's COO, Brad Lightcap, stated that there has been little evidence so far of AI replacing entry-level jobs on a large scale 4.

-Some argue that AI will make workers more efficient, increasing productivity rather than reducing the need for workers altogether.
-Others suggest that while certain jobs may be displaced, new opportunities will emerge in areas like robotics and other STEM fields 3.
+Some argue that AI will simply make workers more efficient, increasing productivity rather than reducing the need for workers altogether.
+Others suggest that while certain jobs may be displaced, new roles will emerge, particularly in STEM fields and areas requiring technical proficiency 2.

 Source: TechSpot